onap/vnfrqts-requirements/docs/Chapter5.rst

 (comma-delimited-list and json) as one might typically expect.
-In particular, when using a list-based parameter, where each list element corresponds to one instance of the ResourceGroup, it is not possible to use the intrinsic “loop variable” %index% in the ResourceGroup definition.
+In particular, when using a list-based parameter, where each list element corresponds to one instance of the ResourceGroup, it is not possible to use the intrinsic "loop variable" %index% in the ResourceGroup definition.

 For instance, the following is **not** valid Heat for ResourceGroup: